Female intrasexual competition: Competitor derogation

 There are a number of competitive strategies that females may use in a bid to appear more attractive in comparison to other females.
 Whilst males may use direct forms of aggression during intrasexual competition females typically compete for access to desired mates through the use of indirect aggression.
 Unlike direct aggression which involves delivering harm face to face, indirect aggression describes acts that are done circuitously, where an individual aims to cause harm but attempts to appear as if they have no harmful intentions.
 In the context of intrasexual competition, indirect aggression works to reduce the opportunities the rival may have in securing access to the desired mate to, therefore, increase one's chances of reproductive success.
-These include behaviours such as shunning, social exclusion, getting others to dislike the individual, spreading rumours and criticizing the rival's appearance.
+These include behaviours such as shunning, social exclusion, getting others to dislike the individual, gossip, spreading rumors and criticizing the rival's appearance.